mjambon/caml2html/README.md

 How to run it
 -------------

-Type `caml2html -help`, or have a look at the html documentation (`caml2html.html`).
+Type `caml2html -help`, or have a look at the [html documentation](https://mjambon.github.io/mjambon2016/caml2html.html).

 Authors and license
 -------------------

 Caml2html was originally written by
-Sébastien Ailleret, and is now developed by Martin Jambon.
+SÃ©bastien Ailleret, and is now developed by Martin Jambon.
 It is distributed for free under a GPL license (see `LICENSE` file).